WarachotInkun/MAD-Chess/README.md

 ---

 ## Credits
+This project is inspired by the concepts presented in the
-Based on concepts from the **Automated Chessboard** project on Instructables.
+**Automated Chessboard** project on Instructables:
 https://www.instructables.com/Automated-Chessboard/

-All firmware and hardware redesigns (STM32, LDR system, TFT UI) are original modifications by **Warachot Inkun (MAD-CHESS Project)**.
+All firmware, electronics, and mechanical redesigns — including the STM32F767ZI migration, LDR-based sensing system, TFT LCD interface, and overall architecture — are original work by **Warachot Inkun** as part of the **MAD-CHESS Project**.